 What is a Relevance Score?

-Advertisers often struggle to understand why Facebook prefers certain ads within an ad set over others.
+Advertisers often struggle to understand why Facebook prefers certain ads within an An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. over others.
 This will now become less of a mystery thanks to the relevance score.

 While there are numerous metrics to distract an advertiser who is trying to determine what is working and what isn’t, the relevance score tries to balance the positive and negative into one single metric.
 It provides insight into what Facebook is seeing — and why an ad may be delivering the way it is.